ebridges/sort-media/README.md

 * Add support for copying videos that have an associated THM metadata file.
 * Remove functionality [here](https://github.com/ebridges/sort-media/blob/master/lib/MediaFile.pm#L90) which adjusts photos taken during an extended period of time where our camera had the wrong date.
-* Change to log deleted files to a flatfile, that can be read by another process to do the physical delete.
+* <strike>Change to log deleted files to a flatfile, that can be read by another process to do the physical delete.</strike>